anamikalodhi01/Applicant-Tracking-System/README.md

     ```

 ## Usage
 1. Open the application in your browser.
+2. Upload your resume PDF file.
-Upload a resume and a job description using the provided interface.
+3. Enter the job description in the provided text box.
-Run the analysis to receive a CV score and detailed feedback.
-Review the suggestions for improvement and skill enhancement.
+4. Click the "Analyze" button to get your resume analyzed.

-Output
+## Output
-CV Score: A numerical value indicating the match quality between the resume and job description.
+- **CV Score**: A numerical value indicating the match quality between the resume and job description.
-Improvement Suggestions: Tips to optimize the resume content.
+- **Improvement Suggestions**: Tips to optimize the resume content.
-Skills Recommendations: Advice on skills to develop for better job alignment.
+- **Skills Recommendations**: Advice on skills to develop for better job alignment.

-Contributors
-Your Name - Developer
-Acknowledgments
+## Acknowledgments
 Special thanks to:

 Kunal Kishore for mentorship and support.
 Mohit Malini for guidance and insights.
 SkillCred classes for providing valuable knowledge and resources.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.